 NDPC to Train Perm Secs, Heads of Parastatals on Data Protection

-The National Data Protection Commission (NDPC) will train permanent secretaries and heads of parastatals on data protection.
+The National Data Protection Commission, NDPC, is to train permanent secretaries and heads of parastatals on data protection.

 Olatunji disclosed that plans are underway for the commission to train permanent secretaries and heads of parastatals in the country.